 1. The typical brain comprises about 2% of the body’s total weight, but uses 20% of its total energy and oxygen intake.
 (3)

-3. Ninety minutes of sweating can temporarily shrink the brain more than one year of aging does.
+3. Ninety minutes of sweating can temporarily shrink the brain as much as one year of aging does.
 (6)

 4. Your brain weighs about three pounds.
-Sixty percent of the dry weight is fat, making the brain the fattiest organ in the body.
+Sixty percent of the dry weight is fat, making the brain the most fatty organ in the body.
 (7)

 5. Twenty-five percent of the body’s cholesterol resides within the brain.
 Cholesterol is an integral part of every brain cell.
 Without adequate cholesterol, brain cells die.
 (8)